Harmonagon/Harmonagon/README.md

  * Loop Variations
  * Click Track
  *	Metronome and Tuner
+ *	Make and Save Sequences and Chord Progressions
+ * Composition Tools
  *	Learning Levels for Preschool and Elementary Students
  *	New and Updated Instructional Videos and Quizzes
  *	and More (TBD)